Descanonge/tomate/doc/source/tutorial.rst

     r'%(time:Y)%(time:doy:custom=\d\d\d:)'

 The regex will now expect a `doy` element with three digits.
-Note that the custom regex **must be ended by a colon**.
+Note that the custom regex **must end with a colon**.
 It can still be followed by the `dummy` keyword.

 We must again tell how the coordinate will be scanned.
 This time the